Seteco/Somorrostro/External-Plugins.md

     overwrite the update frequency set by the server, if empty or missing, the user configured value will be used

+  - `options`

+   a space separated list of options, enclosed in quotes.
+2 options are currently supported: `obsolete` to mark a chart a obsolete (netdata will hide it and delete it after some time), and `detail` to mark a chart as insignificant (this may be used by dashboards to make the charts smaller, or somehow visualise properly a less important chart).

 ## DIMENSION